 - 1. Must be 16 years or older. - 2.
-High school diploma or GED. - Strength and endurance to meet the requirements in performing skills such as lifting and moving residents. - Physical exam by a physician or a physician extender.
-This must be completed prior to the clinical portion of the course. - Current immunization records are required prior to beginning clinical.
-The immunization requirements include Rubella titer, TB test, hepatitis B vaccine, or signing a waiver for the hepatitis vaccine.

-\\Note: Criminal background checks and adult/dependent and child abuse checks are required.
-Results of those checks will be used by contracted clinical facilities to determine clinical eligibility (a student may be denied clinical access and be unable to complete the course).
+High school diploma or GED. - Strength and endurance to meet the requirements in performing skills such as lifting and moving residents. - 4.
+Health history and current immunization records are required prior to beginning clinical.
+The immunization requirements include Rubella titer, TB test, hepatitis B vaccine, or signing a waiver for the hepatitis vaccine. - 5.
+Criminal background checks and adult/dependent and child abuse checks are required by law.
+Results of those checks will be used to determine clinical eligibility (a student may be denied clinical access and be unable to complete the course).
 Costs for background checks will be included in tuition costs.

-For further information, contact the health professions counselor at 1-888 GO NIACC.
-Ext.
+For further information, contact the health professions counselor at 1-888-466-4222, Ext.
 4207 or 641-422-4207.